-237 While many of these resources are not included in IRP portfolio modeling, PGE may explore them in greater depth in future planning work.
+236 While many of these resources are not included in IRP portfolio modeling, PGE may explore them in greater depth in future planning work.
 PGE may also explore other resource options not discussed in this section/IRP.

-238 Hydrogen production via electrolysis is done using equipment called an electrolyzer.
+$^{^{\}rm 237}$ Hydrogen production via electrolysis is done using equipment called an electrolyzer.

-239 When produced in an emissions-free manner.
+238 When produced in an emissions-free manner.

-generating facilities, making it well-suited to providing these types of services in a decarbonized system.
+One of the biggest challenges of achieving a fully decarbonized electricity system is the need for generating resources that are dispatchable, flexible and available for long durations.
+This is a role that is currently filled primarily with natural gas plants in today's system.
+Similar to natural gas, hydrogen can be used as fuel in combustion-based dispatchable electricity generating facilities, making it well-suited to providing these types of services in a decarbonized system.
 Hydrogen gas can be stored for long durations and used to generate power when needed, making it a complementary technology on a system with large buildouts of VERs.
 In such a system, electrolyzers could be powered by excess renewable energy in times of oversupply, producing hydrogen than can be stored for long durations and used to generate power when needed.